V1nc3ntWasTaken/TownyReligion/README.md

     - `/religion` - As a mayor, interface with the religion your town is in.
 As a player, view your religions status.

 INSTALLATION STEPS
-1. Download the TownyCultures jar file here: https://github.com/V1nc3ntWasTaken/TownyReligion/releases
+1. Download the TownyReligion jar file here: https://github.com/V1nc3ntWasTaken/TownyReligion/releases
 2. Drop the jar file into your normal plugins folder.
 3. Stop your server.
 4. Start your server.